Livonia Avenue station

 The Livonia Avenue station (or Livonia Avenue-Junius Street station) is an elevated station on the BMT Canarsie Line of the New York City Subway.
 Located at the intersection of Livonia and Van Sinderen Avenues at the border of Brownsville and East New York, Brooklyn, it is served by the L train at all times.
+It opened on July 28, 1906, and is planned to be connected with the IRT New Lots Line's Junius Street station in the 2020s.

 History

 This station opened on July 28, 1906.

 The station was renovated in 2005-2006 at a cost of $13.83 million.
 The 2007 artwork here is called Seasons by Philemona Williamson.
 It consists of stained glass windows on the platform windscreens depicted events related to the four seasons of meteorology.

+Plans for the Interborough Express, a light rail line using the Bay Ridge Branch right of way, were announced in 2023.
+As part of the project, a light rail station at Livonia Avenue has been proposed next to the existing subway station.